How Does Heroin Affect Pregnancy?

 These stressors may increase the mother’s risk of relapse and overdose.5

-Substance abuse treatment, including continuing MAT, may help the mother to weather the changes brought by this major life event.
+Substance use treatment, including continuing MAT, may help the mother to weather the changes brought by this major life event.
 The CDC and ASAM recommend that women prescribed MAT medications during pregnancy continue their MAT program as prescribed after birth.5,9

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.